TRAIL STATUS

 KINGSLEY RESERVOIR / STAGING AREA STATUS - Click Here

-For Kingsley/Green Point Reservoir, Staging Area and.
-Campground SW Loop information click the link above.
+For Kingsley/Green Point Reservoir, Staging Area and Campground SW Loop information click the link above.

 REASONS FOR TRAIL CLOSURES